KID'S LUAU PARTY IDEAS

 - Pineapple Cake

 - Island Cake.
-Using a large square tin, prepare a basic cake using a packet cake mix.
-When cooked and cooled, cut out small indentations to make an island shape or your choice.
+Using a large square tin, prepare a basic vanilla cake.
+When cooked and cooled, cut out small indentations to make an island shape of your choice.
 Place on a large cake board covered with blue cellophane to represent the sea and then cover the cake with pale yellow frosting to represent the sand.
 Decorate the cake with plastic palm trees, umbrellas and clusters of sugar flowers.

 KIDS LUAU PARTY FAVORS AND PRIZES